Since 1920 we have been an activist, grassroots organization whose leaders believed that voters should play a critical role in democracy.

 In 2011, the League launched, “Power the Vote,” a campaign opposing measures to restrict access to voting that particularly affected minorities, elderly, students and rural voters and helped bring cases to court.
 In 2014, the League adopted the study of the Structures of Democracy to review Money in Politics, Redistricting, and the Constitutional Amendment process.

 In October 2017, the Supreme Court heard oral arguments in the case of Gill v.
 Whitford, a case that could change the way redistricting happens across the country.
 The League filed an amicus brief in this case arguing that partisan gerrymandering violates the First Amendment and the Equal Protection Clause of the US Constitution.
+And even as we embrace our long history, we look forward to the future.
+In 201x, we publicly affirmed our commitment to diversity, equity and inclusion — so that everyone has a seat at our table in making America a more perfect democracy.

 There is no other national volunteer organization in America that inspires such a great degree of commitment from its members.
-As a direct result of that commitment, the League of Women Voters has evolved from what it was in 1920, a might political experiment designed to help 20 million enfranchised women carry out their new responsibilities, to what it is today: a unique, nonpartisan organization that is a recognized force in molding political leaders, shaping public policy and promoting informed citizen participation at all levels of government.
+As a direct result of that commitment, the League of Women Voters has evolved from what it was in 1920, a mighty political experiment designed to help 20 million enfranchised women carry out their new responsibilities, to what it is today: a unique, nonpartisan organization that is a recognized force in molding political leaders, shaping public policy and promoting informed citizen participation at all levels of government.